 10. An eyeful of candy.
 The longest candy counter in the world can be found at Chutters, a candy store at 41 Main St. in Littleton, N.H.
 It’s 111 feet ¾ inches long, as measured by the Guinness Book of World Records.
 An eye-popping display of sweets is guaranteed to fill any five-year-old head with sweet dreams for a year.
 A Congregational minister named Frederick George Chutters founded the store in the late 1800s.
 Chutters came to Littleton to preach, but quit to sell dry goods.

 11. Chocolate moves to the factory.
 Boston is home to the first chocolate factory in America.
 Dr. James Baker and Irish chocolatier John Hannon started the business in 1764 in a water-powered gristmill on the Neponset River.
 Hannon went to the West Indies in 1779 and never returned, so his widow sold her share to Baker.
 Baker’s Chocolate Company was bought by a series of corporations starting in 1896; the old mill buildings are condos now.

 13. Nuts to you, pal!
 Squirrel Nut Zippers were reputedly named after an illegal drink during Prohibition.
 The story goes that a Vermont man was arrested for public intoxication and blamed his behavior on local hooch he called “that dang nut zipper.”
-The vanilla, caramel and nut taffy was a regional favorite.
+The vanilla, caramel and nut taffy was a favorite New England candy.
 Its maker, the Squirrel Brand Co., survived from 1890 to 1999, when it was the last independently owned candy company in Cambridge.
 NECCO bought up the license as it evolved into a retro candy maker.
 Squirrel Nut Zippers made a national comeback during the 1990s when a retro swing band named itself after the candy and gave it out at performances.